bodhi91/CombinatorialMultigrid.jl/README.md

 # CombinatorialMultigrid.jl
-Implements the Combinatorial Multigrid Preconditioner
+This package implements the Combinatorial Multigrid Preconditioner.
+Refer to [1] for details on the algorithm.

 In order to run CMG we present a quick example.
 Lets load a 1Mx1M example matrix ```X``` and build the ```b``` side.